 Our third lesson learned incorporates the previous ones, making it one of the most important takeaways.
 By establishing facts and systematically adding ourselves to the equation without judgment, we can set the destination: what would great look like?
 We’re not talking about unicorns here or some extravagant greatness, but only what would be the best outcome (stay grounded, please!) for a given situation.
 So, let’s say your colleague is taking too much time to complete a task.
 You could always just vent about them taking so long, or you could reflect on what “great” looks like: Be great by lending a hand, unblocking other tasks, redefining timelines, or anything else that makes the situation “great” for the organization!

 - one year since my return to Big Bang

 - one book that changed our approach

 - one month since our team experienced the High-Accountability/No Ego workshop in Mont-Tremblant

 The impact?
 Felt and welcomed.
-We finished the quarter having checked off the goal of “positive culture shift” as part of our annual priority of Employee Development.
+We finished the quarter having checked off the goal of a “positive culture shift” as part of our annual priority of Employee Development.

-Why does being “No-Ego” create more positivity in the workplace?
+Why does being “No Ego” create more positivity in the workplace?
 Well, if you think about it, we’ve managed to learn about how our minds create false stories and drama and harm.
-We’ve also learned to consider adding ourselves to the equation and imagining would be the best outcome for any situation.
+We’ve also learned to consider adding ourselves to the equation and imagining what would be the best outcome for any situation.
 So, guess what?
 We started being the greatest version of ourselves, adding our accountability to the company’s different initiatives by encouraging our peers and by being more present for each and one of us.
 There is no finger-pointing but a general vibe of helping each other and evolving continuously.
 I’ve never been happier to be part of the HR team because now we really can help our team become the best professionals they can be.